Pop Evil

 The lead single “Waking Lions,” went to #1 on the Billboard Mainstream Rock Songs chart.

-Months later, Pop Evil began work on their sixth studio effort, “Versatile.”
+Pop Evil then began work on their sixth studio effort, “Versatile.”
 To promote the May, ’21 release Pop Evil planned a short tour.
 But before the trek could get underway drummer Hayley Cramer, a U.K. based musician who joined Pop Evil in ’15, stated she would miss the first couple of weeks of the U.S. tour because of COVID-19 travel restrictions.

 On the heels of that news, DiRito announced his departure from the band after fourteen years.